erikyao/erikyao.github.io/_posts/2016-06-14-digest-of-ggplot2.md

 > ggsave("plot.png", width = 5, height = 5)	# Save png to disk
 ```

-## Chapter 4.
-Build a plot layer by layer
+## 第四章 - 用图层构建图像

-### 4.2 Creating a plot
+### 4.2 创建 ggplot 对象

-When we used `qplot()`, it did a lot of things for us: it created a plot object, added layers, and displayed the result, using many default values along the way.
+When we used `qplot()`, it did a lot of things for us: it created a ggplot object, added layers, and displayed the result, using many default values along the way.

-To create the plot object ourselves, we use `ggplot()`.
+To create the ggplot object ourselves, we use `ggplot()`.
 It has two arguments: `data` and aesthetic `mapping`

 - These 2 arguments set up defaults for the plot and can be omitted if you specify data and aesthetics when adding layers later.